EAlmazanG/sensentiment-analysis-reviews/README.md

    - **🕵🏻‍♂️ Bad Times Deep Dive**: Analysis of periods with low scores.
    - **🧪 ML Lab**: Space for exploring and experimenting with machine learning techniques on the data.

+> **Disclaimer**: The **ML Lab** tab in the dashboard significantly increases the processing time, especially with large datasets.
+By default, this tab will be deactivated in the app via a slider.
+Activate it only if you wish to explore this feature and experiment with machine learning techniques on the data.

 2. **Running the App**: To start the application, run the following command in your terminal, navigating to your project’s root directory.

 ```bash